akshay-mudda/AkFree.MiniCalculator/README.md

 # AkFree Mini Calculator

-This is a Mini-Calculator which performs some operations of two or three numbers selected by user.
+This is a Console Application of a Mini-Calculator which performs some operations of two or three numbers selected by user.

 ## Badges